-Ms. Rowa serves as part-time CFO of the Company on a secondment basis.
-On April 1, 2022, Ms. Rowa's executive employment agreement with the Company was terminated and replaced by a secondment agreement with UMS as discussed below in "Management Contracts and UMS Shared Services Agreement".
+Ms. Rowa serves as part-time CFO of the Company on a secondment basis as discussed below in "Management Contracts and UMS Shared Services Agreement".

 In the event the Company were to terminate Ms. Rowa's secondment without just cause, there is no termination payment due from the Company unless UMS concurrently terminates Ms. Rowa's employment agreement (or within six months).
 In such a situation, the Company would be required to reimburse UMS for its agreed share (based on an annual allocation of time) of the termination payment which is 12 months (the "Notice Period") base secondment compensation.
 The Company is also required to continue any benefits during the Notice Period or payment in lieu thereof.
-Any outstanding Company share options shall continue to vest and be exercisable over the Notice Period and Ms. Rowa will only cease to be a qualified service provider for the purposes of the Company's 2023 Share Option Plan at the end of the applicable Notice Period.
+Any outstanding Company share options shall continue to vest and be exercisable over the Notice Period and Ms. Rowa will only cease to be a qualified service provider for the purposes of the Company's LTI Plan at the end of the applicable Notice Period.